SheffieldSolar/PV-Forecast-Validation/README.md

 ## How do I get set up?

 * Install Docker on your machine: https://docs.docker.com/install/
-* Clone this repository to your machine.
+* [Optionally, clone this repository to your machine]

 ## How do I get started?

-In the terminal/command-prompt, change directory (`cd <path-to-directory>`) into the location of this Git repo, then run the following command:
+In your local terminal/command-prompt, run the following command:

 `docker run -it --rm -p 5000:5000 sheffieldsolar/pv_forecast_validation:latest`